sjmd/orientation/content/finding-resources/browse-the-hub.md

 ---
 title: "Browse the Hub"
 weight: 2
+draft: true
 ---

-If the thing you're looking for isn't in your email, it's probably the Hub, somewhere. **Use the search to find it quickly**.
+If the thing you're looking for isn't in your email, it's probably [The Hub](https://hub.sjmd.space), somewhere. **Use the search to find it quickly**.

 Most of the resources linked throughout the course exist in some form on the Hub.